dykwon137/fluz/README.md

 #
 Second goal is setting up the postgresql database, which is what postgres_server.js does.
 It pings the postgresql server which I created using pgadmin and returns the table with data in console.log.
-I wasn't able to connect the result from the database query to schema and graphiql.
+I wasn't able to connect the result from the database query to schema and graphiql, which is the reason why all the data are hardcoded in the schema.ja.
 #
 Next steps would be establishing the datbase connection, which is a prerequisite for creating mutations of users and their properties and friendlists.
 Then continue on with user mutations, then friendlist mutations, and finally the front-end interface for creating users and adding friends.